 - You are not permitted to take any photographs or video in the lower level.

-If these little tidbits of information pique your interest, I encourage you to visit the museum yourself.
-It is well worth the visit.
+If these little tidbits of information pique your interest, I definitely encourage you to visit the museum yourself.
+It’s well worth the visit!

 - Athena is over 41 feet tall (making her the largest piece of indoor sculpture in the Western World) and is estimated to weigh 12 tons!